raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

   }
 } DSKeyPackage

-enum {
+struct {
   TODO: Operation specific errors.
 } DSError
 ~~~

+### Server to server requests

 After sending the response, and depending on the operation the DS might fan out
-messages to one or more guest DS'.
+messages to one or more guest DSs.

-To that end, it wraps the MLS message to be fanned out into a DSFanoutRequest.
+To that end, it wraps the MLSMessage to be fanned out into a DSFanoutRequest.
-In addition to the MLS message, the DSFanoutRequest contains the protocol
+In addition to the MLSMessage, the DSFanoutRequest contains the protocol
 version, the FQDN of the sending DS and the identifiers of all clients on DS
 that the message is meant to be fanned out to.